Vel-San/Getoffyourphone/README.md

 - Select Any app you want to block, never limit yourself !
 - Up to 4 lock times: 30 minutes, 1, 2 & 3 hours.
-- Minimal Permissions needed ( Check below )
+- Straight forward Permissions needed ( Check below )
-- Multiple lock screens with different GIFs to know how much left for unlock
-- Beautiful minimal design and colors
+- Beautiful minimal design and colors with Light and Dark themes

 ______